pwdonh/audio_tokens/README.md

 ### And more..

-You can try the tools interactively in this [blog post](https://peterdonhauser.com/post/audio-ratings/) or read our [preprint](https://psyarxiv.com).
+You can try the tools interactively in this [blog post](https://peterdonhauser.com/post/audio-ratings/) or read our preprint:

+Donhauser, Peter, and Denise Klein.
+2021.
+“Audio-tokens: A Toolbox for Rating, Sorting and Comparing Audio Samples in the Browser.”
+PsyArXiv.
+October 16. https://doi.org/10.31234/osf.io/3j58q

 ## Example script for jsPsych plugin